tamersp25/docs/docs/architecture-overview/README.md

 Once ingested, source data is stored securely in aiWARE and accessible via the [GraphQL API](apis/).

-aiWARE generally transcodes to create a copy of media files in a standard format for playback in aiWARE apps, e.g. 480p video or .wav files for audio.

-Alternatively, the aiWARE platform can be deployed as an on-premise solution, replacing cloud storage of the source data files with local storage.
-All other aspects of the platform perform in the same fashion in an on-premise deployment.
+For customers who require it, the aiWARE platform can optionally be deployed as an on-premise solution, replacing cloud storage of the source data files with local storage.

 ## Cognitive Processing